Rally for Iran calls for change outside Texas Capitol

 AUSTIN (KXAN) — Cries for change in Iran reached Austin on Saturday, as members of the Iranian community chanted in solidarity with protests in Iran after the death of a woman in morality police custody.

-He says he and other organizers wanted to stand with those in Iran who face death if they speak out against the death of Hahsa Amini or strict code governing women’s lives.
+He said he and other organizers wanted to stand with those in Iran who face death if they speak out against the death of Mahsa Amini or strict code governing women’s lives.

-This is just the latest uprising to happen in Iran during its history says Farast.
+This is just the latest uprising to happen in Iran during its history, said Farast.
 He hopes sustaining the current global spotlight on the country could help evoke changes toward a more democratic Iran.

 “Previously people would rise up, they close down the country, they would crush them, and no one would know,” Farasat said.
 “We need to keep this in front of everybody’s eyes.”